friendly/twoway/README.md

 **Analysis of Two-Way Tables a la Tukey**

-Version: `0.4.1`
+Version: `0.5.0`

 The `twoway` package provides analysis and graphical methods for two-way tables with one observation per cell, most typically used in an Analysis of Variance (ANOVA) context.
 The methods follow Tukey (1949), "One Degree of Freedom for Non-additivity", explained more concretely in Tukey (1972), *Exploratory Data Analysis*, but the graphical ideas are more interesting and general:

 -   How to display an **assumed** additive relation between two factors graphically, and visualize departures from an additive fit?
 -   How to assess **visually** whether a power transformation of the response might be more nearly additive in the factors?

 The goal of the package is to introduce these ideas in R, and allow further development.
 This R implementation is based on my SAS macro, [twoway.sas](http://www.datavis.ca/sasmac/twoway.html).
-It is still at an early stage of development.

 Installation
 ------------